fwcd/swift-microtex/README.md

 A Swift wrapper around the embeddable LaTeX renderer [MicroTeX](https://github.com/NanoMichael/MicroTeX) using Swift 5.9's C++ interoperability.

 > [!NOTE]
-> On macOS a Swift development toolchain is currently needed until https://github.com/apple/swift-package-manager/pull/6772 makes its way into a stable release
+> A Swift 5.11 development toolchain is currently needed due to the use of some unstable features.